-Columbia College("CCDC") is dedicated to maintaining a safe and secure environment for learning and working so that students, faculty, staff, and visitors can focus on what is important to our community - improving educational experiences and outcomes.
-To that end, CCDC has developed a set of policies, programs, and procedures applicable to all of its locations to ensure that each campus is held to the highest safety standards.
+Columbia College is dedicated to maintaining a safe and secure environment for learning and working so that students, faculty, staff, and visitors can focus on educational experience and achievements.
+To that end, the College has developed a policy and procedure to ensure that its campus is held to the highest safety standards.

-CCDC also believes that maintenance of a safe campus environment depends on all members of its community.
-Each member of our community plays a role in keeping each other safe, whether that means educating oneself on potential threats to personal safety, reporting crimes that take place on campus, or alerting the appropriate parties when a friend, classmate, or colleague may be in danger.
+The College also believes that maintaining a safe campus environment depends on all members of its community.
+Each member of our community plays a role in keeping each other safe, whether that means educating oneself on potential threats to personal safety, reporting crimes that take place on campus, or alerting appropriate parties when a friend, classmate, or colleague may be in danger.